Solving 2-MAXSAT in Polynomial Time: a Proof of $\textit{P}$ = $\textit{NP}$: Abstract

 \section{Abstract}

-By the MAXSAT problem, we are given a set $V$ of $m$ variables and a collection $C$ of $n$ clauses over $V$.
-We will seek a truth assignment to maximize the number of satisfied clauses.
-This problem is $\textit{NP}$-hard even for its restricted version, the 2-MAXSAT problem by which every clause contains at most 2 literals.
+By the MAXSAT problem, we are given a set $V$ of $m$ variables and a collection $C$ of $n$ clauses over $V$, i.e., a conjunctive normal form ($\textit{CNF}$) formula.
+We will seek a truth assignment to maximize the number of satisfied clauses in $C$.
+This problem is $\textit{NP}$-complete even for its restricted version, the 2-maxsat problem, by which every clause contains at most 2 literals.
 In this paper, we discuss an efficient algorithm to solve this problem.
-Its worst-case time complexity is bounded by O($n^3m^3$).
-This shows that the 2-MAXSAT problem can be solved in polynomial time.
+Its main idea is to transform the 2-maxsat problem into a related problem of maximizing satisfied conjunctions in a disjunctive normal form ($\textit{DNF}$) formula $D$.
+We then represent all those truth assignments for a conjunction $d$ as a graph (called a $p$*-graph), under each of which $d$ evaluates to $\textit{true}$.
+In this way, our task becomes finding a maximum number of $p$*-graphs, which have a same $\textit{root-to-leaf}$ path.
+For this purpose, we organize all the $p$*-graphs for the conjunctions in $D$ into a trie-like structure.
+By exploring the structure and recursively its substructures (with each corresponding to a subgraph dynamically built up by integrating some $p$*-subgraphs), the algorithm can find a maximum set of satisfied conjunctions in $D$ in polynomial time.
+Its worst-case time complexity is bounded by O($n^2m^4$).
+This provides in fact a proof of $P$ = $\textit{NP}$.